DamienIrving/teaching/utas/utas_climate_lecture.md

 However, because of the Earth’s rotation, such an atmospheric structure would be unstable.
 There are in fact three cells in either hemisphere named Hadley, Ferrel and Polar.

+> **Precipitation vs evaporation**
+>
+> Earlier we looked at the global water cycle and noted that most of the evaporation and precipitation happens over the ocean.
+> The atmospheric circulation cells cause a distinct pattern of precipitation and evaporation dominated regions to occur,
+> as described by [The Global Water Cycle](https://www2.whoi.edu/site/globalwatercycle/) page
+> at the Woods Hole Oceanographic Institution website.
+>
+> This pattern is amplifying with global warming.
+> You'll hear people talking about a general pattern across the globe of wet regions getting wetter,
+> and dry regions getting drier.

 > **Why are all the major deserts of the world located at a similar latitude north or south?**
 >
 > The ascending branch of the Hadley cell in the tropics is associated with